smallwat3r/shhh/README.md

 Stay in the virtual environment created.

 You then need to set up a few environment variables.
-These will be used to configure Flask, as well as the app's connection to the database.
+These will be used to configure Flask, as well as the application connection to the database.

 ```sh